RocketChat/docs-old/guides/app-guides/trello.md

 {% hint style="warning" %}
 It is required you have the following to successfully setup the Trello app

-* A publicly accesible Rocket.Chat server
+* A publicly accessible Rocket.Chat server
 * A Trello account with some boards to be watched.
 {% endhint %}

 To install the Trello Rocket.Chat App,

 * Go to **Administration > Marketplace**
-* Search for the **Tello** app and click on the item
+* Search for the **Trello** app and click on the item
-* Click **Install** and accept the needed permisions
+* Click **Install** and accept the needed permissions

 ![](<../../.gitbook/assets/image (48) (2).png>)

 You should see an interface with the app details showing you have installed it.

-A direct message is then receieved from the `trello.bot` to assist you with the setup of the app
+A direct message is then received from the `trello.bot` to assist you with the setup of the app

 ![](<../../.gitbook/assets/image (109) (2).png>)